mayan-edms/Mayan-EDMS/docs/topics/pending_work.rst

 - Repeated templates: password_reset_confirm.html and password_reset_form.html
 - Remove unused text=get_notification_count from events.links
 - Reduce number of languages so dropzone view starts faster.
+- In DocumentComment model, rename comment field to text.
+- class MultipleInstanceActionMixin is deprecated.
+Replace views using this with MultipleObjectFormActionView or MultipleObjectConfirmActionView
+- Subscribe to tag events
+- Subscribe to workflow events
+- Subscribe to workflow state events
+- Link to go from event notification to view.
+Example document workflow notification to document workflow views.

 Permissions
 ~~~~~~~~~~~